-The basic purpose of the Foundation is to acquire resources from both public and private sector sources to develop programs in the areas of resource conservation, four-wheel drive vehicle driving safety, public education and related areas.
+The charter of the Foundation is to acquire resources from public and private sources to develop programs supporting resource conservation, public education, four-wheel drive vehicle driving safety, and related areas.

-The Board of Trustees consists of between six and eleven members.
-It is made up of the president and the three vice presidents of the California Four Wheel Drive Association, plus two Trustees-at-large, one to five trustees representing firms, agencies or individuals who have financial or in-kind contributions to the Foundation.
+The Board of Trustees governs the Foundation.
+It is made up of the president and the three vice presidents of the California Four Wheel Drive Association, plus two Trustees-at-large, one to five trustees representing businesses, agencies or individuals who provide financial or in-kind contributions to the Foundation.

-The Foundation seeks grants to provide funds for conservation & education programs related to four-wheel drive recreation throughout California.
-Such programs are driving safety, public education and conservation projects.
-We also provide grants to CA4WDA clubs and individuals to help them do conservation and education projects.
+The Foundation seeks grants to fund conservation and education projects related to four-wheel drive recreation throughout California.
+Such projects include resource conservation, public education, four-wheel drive vehicle driving safety, and related areas.
+We provide grants to Cal4Wheel member clubs and individuals to assist the goals of the Foundation.

 The Foundation depends on your donations to operate its programs.
-All donations to the Foundation (501(c)3 charitable non-profit corporation) may be tax deductible.
+All donations to the Foundation (a 501(c)(3) charitable non-profit corporation) may be tax deductible.
 Consult your tax advisor/account for deductible status.
 An IRS Letter of Determination is available upon request.